redroot/serverless-demo/README.md

 - - Offboarding - remove dev-name stack by running `serverless remove --verbose --stage dev-luke` for potentially every function on the stage
 - This might be useful https://github.com/svdgraaf/serverless-plugin-stage-variables
 - And this https://github.com/FidelLimited/serverless-plugin-warmup
-- DynamoDB table doesn't get delete on stage removal
+- DynamoDB table doesn't get delete on stage removal - PR?
 - `package.json` required in local directory of each service, cant rely on outwards file structure
 - Updating to cloud every single time to use non local DynamoDb is a pain ... maybe all locally is better?
 But code works locally but not in Lambda.
 - One idea for a server would a sort of status-server style service - web viewing frontend of statuses in OK./Warning/Bad state, UPSERT/DELETE/GET to modify them with secret key, all in one service and one dynamodb thing.